JackDanna/FogentRoleplayTemplate/README.md

 - [Character Sheet Template](./src/CoreRules/CharacterCreationRules/temp/temp/temp/CharacterSheetTemplate.md)

-## Tier Of Play

-### Stuff to move down

-Two kinds of skills fall under a Vocation, Vocational Skills and Combat Skills.

 ## Weapon Combat Skills

 A Weapon Combat Skill covers the use of a group of similar weapons.
 The tables over on the Weapons rules show which weapons are group under which Weapon Combat Skills.
 For instance, the "Medium Melee" Weapon Combat Skill covers the use of "Medium Hafted", "Medium Sword", and "Medium Spear".